Encrypt Drives Using LUKS on Oracle Linux

 Encrypt the Volume with LUKS

-LUKS and dm-crypt work on block devices, RAID, LVM physical volumes, and even swap.
-Once encrypted, data on these devices are accessible at boot or mount time only with proper credentials.
+LUKS and dm-crypt work on block devices, RAID, LVM physical volumes, and even swap space.
+Once encrypted, data on these devices are only accessible at boot or mount time when using proper credentials.

 1. Encrypt the disk.